Los Angeles Rams vs. Arizona Cardinals NFL Wild Card Round Odds, Plays and Insights for January 17, 2022

 - The Rams are 4-5 ATS when favored by 4 points or more this season.

-- Los Angeles has eclipsed the over/under in 52.9% of its opportunities this year (nine times in 17 games with a set point total).
+- Los Angeles' games this year have hit the over in 52.9% of its opportunities (nine times in 17 games with a set point total).

-- Los Angeles is 7-5 against the spread and 10-2 overall this season when the team records more than 20.5 points.
+- When Los Angeles scores more than 20.5 points, it is 7-5 against the spread and 10-2 overall.

-- When Los Angeles amasses more than 322.9 yards, the team is 8-7 against the spread and 12-3 overall.
+- In games that Los Angeles amasses over 322.9 yards, the team is 8-7 against the spread and 12-3 overall.

-- The Rams have 23 giveaways this season, while the Cardinals have 25 takeaways.
+- This year, the Rams have 23 turnovers, two fewer than the Cardinals have takeaways (25).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Cardinals.